First tips & ideas for fun water games with children

 Step-by-step instructions:

 3. Toddlers love to muck about for hours.
-They really thrive during role-playing of this kind – the more fun it is for them to get dirty in the process.
+They thrive on role play of this kind — and it's even more fun for them to get dirty in the process.

 Boat races